DimakatsoMahlodi/cleaning-the-dataset/student-por/README.md

-.

 # Data Cleaning Report: Student-por.csv
 ### 1. Introduction

+### 1. Introduction

-The Student Performance dataset (Portuguese language course – student-por.csv) contains demographic, social, and academic information on students, aimed at analyzing factors influencing academic success.
+The Student Performance dataset (Portuguese language course – student-por.csv) contains demographic, social, and academic information about students, aimed at analyzing factors influencing academic success.
 Raw educational datasets often include missing values, duplicates, inconsistent categorical data, and outliers.
-To ensure meaningful analysis and reliable modeling, data cleaning was performed.
+To ensure meaningful analysis and reliable modeling, systematic data inspection and cleaning were performed.

 ### 2. Methods & Materials

 #### Dataset: student-por.csv
+Tools Used: Python (Pandas, NumPy, Matplotlib, Seaborn)

+Data Cleaning Steps:

-Tools Used: Python (Pandas, NumPy, Matplotlib/Seaborn Loading & Inspection – Imported dataset and examined column types.
-Categorical attributes included school, sex, address, while numeric features included age and grades.
+Loading & Inspection – Imported dataset, checked shape, column names, and data types.

-Handling Missing Values – Checked for null values.
-Missing categorical entries were imputed with the mode, while missing numeric values were filled with the median.
+Missing Values Check – No missing values were detected across any column.

-Removing Duplicates – Removed duplicate rows to ensure each student was represented only once.
+Duplicate Check – No duplicate rows were found.

-Data Type Corrections – Converted categorical attributes (e.g., school, sex, guardian) into numerical codes for analysis.
+Data Type Corrections – Categorical variables (school, sex, guardian, etc.) were verified and prepared for encoding.

-Outlier Detection & Treatment – Identified outliers in numerical features such as absences and final grades; unrealistic values were capped.

-Standardization/Normalization – Normalized continuous variables (e.g., absences, G1, G2, G3) for comparability across features.
+Outlier Inspection – Histograms of absences and grades (G1, G2, G3) revealed some extreme values.
+No formal outlier capping or removal was performed in this version of the cleaning process.

-Feature Consistency – Standardized column names and corrected categorical entries (e.g., consistent spelling for guardian roles).
+Feature Consistency – Column names were standardized and categorical entries checked for consistency.

-### Results
+### 3. Results

-Missing Values: All missing entries were imputed, leaving 0 null values.
+Missing Values: None detected → dataset contains 0 null values.

-Duplicates: Removed, ensuring unique student records.

-Outliers: Adjusted to reduce skewness and prevent distortion in analysis.

-Final Dataset: Clean, normalized, and consistent, ready for exploratory data analysis (EDA) and modeling.
+Duplicates: None detected → dataset contains 0 duplicate rows.

+Outliers: Extreme values noted in absences (up to 75 days).
+These were retained for analysis, though they may be considered for treatment in future preprocessing.

-Final Shape: (rows × columns) after cleaning
+Final Dataset Shape: 649 rows × 33 columns (unchanged).

+Results Summary Table
+Step	Result
+Missing values	0 detected
+Duplicates	0 detected
+Outliers	Extreme values noted, no capping done
+Final dataset shape	649 rows × 33 columns

-### 3. Discussion
+### 4. Discussion

-The data cleaning process revealed several quality issues typical of educational datasets, namely missing demographic attributes, duplicate student records, and extreme outliers in attendance and grade distributions.
-To address these, missing values were imputed to preserve dataset completeness, duplicates were removed to ensure data integrity, and categorical variables were encoded to enable their integration into machine learning tasks.
-These steps collectively improved the dataset’s consistency and analytical readiness.

-Despite these improvements, limitations remain.
-Imputed demographic data are based on assumptions that may not accurately represent the true population, and normalization of extreme absenteeism cases risks obscuring meaningful educational patterns.
-Future preprocessing, such as feature engineering to create risk categories (e.g., attendance groups or study time levels) and balancing skewed grade distributions, is necessary to enhance model robustness and generalizability.
+The dataset required minimal cleaning.
+No missing values or duplicates were detected, confirming high initial quality.
+Outlier inspection revealed some extreme absenteeism cases and unusually high grade entries, but no adjustments were made in this version to preserve original data integrity.

+While the dataset is analysis-ready, limitations remain.
+Retained extreme values may distort statistical summaries and modeling outcomes.
+In future iterations, preprocessing such as outlier capping, feature engineering (e.g., attendance groups), or class balancing could enhance the robustness and generalizability of predictive models.

-### 4. Conclusion
+### 5. Conclusion

-The student-por.csv dataset was systematically cleaned to improve consistency and reliability.
-Missing values were imputed, duplicates removed, categorical variables encoded, and outliers treated.
-The final dataset is now ready for robust statistical analysis and predictive modeling in the context of student academic performance.
+The student-por.csv dataset was inspected and found to be clean, consistent, and reliable.
+No missing values or duplicates required treatment, and categorical features were validated for consistency.
+Although extreme values remain in the absences variable, the dataset is suitable for exploratory data analysis (EDA) and predictive modeling in the context of student academic performance.